 Alternatives to Stripping Tile

-what are other options
+explore other options

 → First, consider deep cleaning and resealing a Saltillo tile floor.
 Some floors just need a fresh coat of Saltillo Tile Sealer.
-This is a best-case scenario because it’s least invasive and least costly.
+This is a best-case scenario because it’s the least invasive and least costly.

 → Next, consider sanding the Saltillo tile floor.
 Then seal the Mexican tile again.

 → Another option is to grind the floor.
-Grinding the clay tile will resurface it so test a small area first.
+Grinding the clay tile will resurface it, so test a small area first.